-During Phase III, FDEP CRCP's Southeast Marine Event Response Program (SEMERP) was re-branded into the Southeast Florida Action Network (SEAFAN).
+During Phase III, DEP CRCP's Southeast Marine Event Response Program (SEMERP) was re-branded into the Southeast Florida Action Network (SEAFAN).
 SEAFAN is a reporting and response system designed to improve the protection and management of southeast Florida's coral reefs by enhancing marine debris clean-up efforts, increasing response to vessel groundings and anchor damage, and providing early detection of potentially harmful biological disturbances.
 The SEAFAN logo was created as a way to inform the public on how and what to report.
-A pamphlet, dive whistle, waterproof sticker, ruler sticker, and dive mask strap are the promotional items created to advertise SEAFAN and its associated website and hotline.
+Multiple promotional items were created to advertise SEAFAN and its associated website and hotline including a pamphlet, dive whistle, waterproof sticker, ruler sticker, and dive mask strap.